Cache Mosquito Abatement District (CMAD)

 The policies adopted by the Board of Trustees may be found here.

 If you live in Logan or College-Young Ward, please contact your local abatement personnel, NOT Cache Mosquito Abatement District, for fogging schedules, no spray requests, etc. In Logan, please contact Joe Archer at 716-9749.
-For the College-Young Ward area, please contact Brad Tolman.
+For the College-Young Ward area, please contact Brad Tolman (755-5733 or 753-0290).
+For River Heights or Paradise, please contact your local councils.

 The Cache Mosquito Abatement District (CMAD) was approved by voters in 12 communities and the county unincorporated area on the November 2004 ballot.
 Since then, four more communities have requested (and been granted) annexation into the District.
 The College-Young Ward area and Logan City maintain their own mosquito abatement programs.
 For more on the history of Cache MAD, click here